Experts for Leasehold Conveyancing in Cheetham

-Planning to complete next month on a ground floor flat in Cheetham.
-Conveyancing solicitors inform me that they will have a report out to me on Monday.
+Planning to exchange soon on a garden flat in Cheetham.
+Conveyancing solicitors assured me that they report fully within the next couple of days.
 Are there areas in the report that I should be focusing on?

 Your report on title for your leasehold conveyancing in Cheetham should include some of the following: